• What is Copywriting?

 One of the keys to selling copywriting services—or selling anything, really—is to make it as easy as possible for a potential client to say yes.
 The more obvious you can make it that your solution is the best solution, the faster you’ll get them to hire you.

 The tricky thing is that many would-be clients aren’t entirely sure of exactly what they need.
 Or they may think they know what they need, but they’re forgetting key elements.
-For example, they may think that they just need a sale page—but they’re forgetting that they’ll need a series of sales emails to prime people to make the purchase and drive them to visit that page.
+For example, they may think that they just need a sales page—but they’re forgetting that they’ll need a series of sales emails to prime people to make the purchase and drive them to visit that page.

 Quick aside: Discounting sends the message that your pricing is arbitrary instead of based on the time you think it will take you to do the work.
 And if clients think that your pricing is arbitrary, they’re going to try to bargain with you like crazy.

-Or, if you work with a lot of new business owners, you could offer a “website in a box” package that includes home page copy, about us page copy, services/products page copy, and copy for an opt-in.
+If you work with a lot of new business owners, you could offer a “website in a box” package that includes home page copy, about us page copy, services/products page copy, and copy for an opt-in.
 Want to solve their problem even better?
 Come prepared with a website designer/developer to build it for them, too.

-So, all of this makes sense right?
+This makes sense right?
 Not so fast, though.
 There definitely are times when it doesn’t make sense to package your services.

-When you’re new to working with clients, or even new to working with a certain type of client, you don’t know their businesses well enough to craft a package that’s going to be valuable to them.
+When doesn’t it make sense to package your services?
+If you’re new and not 110% sure of the best packages to create.
+Or when you’re new to working with clients or even new to working with a certain type of client, you don’t know their businesses well enough to craft a package that’s going to be valuable to them.

 Packages that don’t resonate with client needs just confuse them and make them question whether or not you’re the right person for the job.
-And remember – you may not get the chance to address those concerns in person!
-If someone gets to your site and sees a package that doesn’t quite make sense to them, they may never reach out to you, to begin with.
+And remember, you may not get the chance to address those concerns in person!
+If someone gets to your site and sees a package that doesn’t quite make sense to them, they may never reach out to you to begin with.

 Packaging your services can be a great way to guide potential clients and guarantee yourself larger paychecks.
-BUT, you need to be absolutely sure those packages are valuable and they’re what your future clients want.
+BUT you need to be absolutely sure those packages are valuable and they’re what your future clients want.
 And the best way to be sure of that?
 Experience with those clients.

-Your turn!
-Does all of this make sense to you?
 What kind of packages could you offer?
 Let me know in the comments below!

-Last Updated on October 7, 2022
+Last Updated on October 30, 2024

 Filed Under: Business Development Tagged With: copywriting ideas, marketing